tilleyand/covid-media-sentiments/README.md

-# covid-media-sentiments
+# Sentiment Analysis of COVID-19 Media Coverage
-Data and analysis relating to media coverage of COVID-19.
+Data and analysis relating to media coverage of the 2019-2020 coronavirus outbreak.